ardanlabs/blockchain/README.md

 Copyright 2021, 2022, Ardan Labs
 info@ardanlabs.com

+**This is an early work in progress and not complete for teaching at this time.
+That being said, I am doing my best to refactor constantly to make sure the code is correct and idiomatic.**

 ## Ultimate Blockchain Classes

 This class teaches you how to build a semantic correct blockchain service in Go.
 From the beginning, you will pair program with the instructor walking through the design philosophies and guidelines.